 9. PyGanic

 With its active ingredient being pyrethrin, this product is safe for use on organic crops.
-Moreover, used moderately, it will not harm earthworms.
+Moreover, when used moderately, it will not harm earthworms.

 10. Surround WP